-The issue of implicit coercions in Whiley is proving to be a particularly thorny issue.
+The issue of [[Type conversion|implicit coercions]] in Whiley is proving to be a particularly thorny issue.
 The following motivates why (I think) coercions make sense:

-I believe the above should compile without error.
-However, this requires an implicit coercion from int to real in several places.
-Some statically typed programming languages (notably ML) simply don’t perform any implicit coercions.
+in several places.
+Some statically typed programming languages (notably [[ML (programming language)|ML]]) simply don’t perform any implicit coercions.
 Instead, they require explicit coercions in the form of type casts.
 Under this model, the above code would be:

 To me, this seems rather cumbersom and, when it’s clear from the context, I want the compiler to do this for me.